 The Port of Vancouver is Canada’s largest and busiest port.
 A dynamic gateway for international trade, this port is located in proximity to many of our transload facilities, making shipping that much easier.

 Don’t look at the list above and think that that’s all the ports we access.
-We have great ties with many other ports, including the Port of Mobile, the Port of Quebec, the Port of Belledune, and multiple smaller inland ports, to just name a few.
+We have great ties with many other ports, including the Port of Quebec, the Port of Belledune, the port of Saint-John, NB and multiple smaller inland ports, to name just a few.